 5. When we speak in tongues, we experience personal transformation.

-The Holy Spirit has come to not only empower the believer but to make them more like the Jesus.
-Sin’s influence weakens as we make room to strengthen our spirits ushering us into the Power of Christ within us.
+The Holy Spirit has empowered the believer and made them more like Jesus.
+Sin's influence weakens as we make room to strengthen our spirits, ushering us into the Power of Christ within us.

 Romans 8:29 "For whom He foreknew, He also predestined to be conformed to the image of His Son, that He might be the firstborn among many brethren."